 To understand the Eight Skills in terms of a PDA cycle, we can observe that Learning and Reviewing are primarily environmental perception skills, the three Seeing skills begin as perception but end as mental decision skills, and the Doing skills are action skills.
 Yet as Learning (about the past and present) is necessary preparation for foresight, and as Reviewing (getting feedback, measuring success) always involves action, we can simplify this PDA perspective to simply call the first four skills the Four Foresight Skills, and the second four skills the Four Action Skills.
 That is mentally easier to remember, and nothing is lost if you remember they operate in a cycle.

 Because PDA cycles determine how we think, they are are at the heart of foresight, management, and leadership.
-To a rough approximation, our intelligence, biases, and the learning and reviewing that we do determines what we can see around us, and in our relevant past.
+To a rough approximation, our intelligence, biases, and the learning and that we do determines what we can see around us, and in our relevant past.
 Our values, goals, anticipation, innovation (mental and physical creations) determine what we can see ahead, and our analysis and strategy determine our decisions from all that hindsight, insight, and foresight.
 To implement those decisions, we must rely on our execution, influence and relating to do, and our reviewing to stay on track, and to determine what the right track should be.

-The Adaptive Foresight model helps us practice strategic foresight at five mental levels of practice: There are at least seven levels worth remembering, so let’s review them now: loop, triad, skills, goals, specialties, models, methods.
+The Adaptive Foresight model helps us practice successful strategic foresight at various mental levels of practice: There are at least seven levels worth remembering, so let’s review them now: loop, triad, skills, goals, specialties, models, methods.

-- The second level of practice is to remember that all adaptive foresight occurs within a four step learning-foresight-action-feedback cycle, the four-step Do loop.
+- Loop.
+The most obvious level of practice is to remember that all adaptive foresight occurs within a four step learning-foresight-action-feedback cycle, which we can call the Do loop.